 Being a truly fee-free card can make this a great option for the young, cash-strapped Uber rider that takes Uber to work or the club on a regular basis, or for a traveler that wants a simple secondary credit card.
 Since you will never pay a foreign transaction fee, you know your international Uber rides will cost exactly what the uber app tells you when you book the ride.

 Barclays and Uber are also offering a $100 sign-up bonus after spending $500 in your first 90 days.

 Here’s another reason you might like the all-new Uber Visa Credit Card.
-It lets you earn up to 4% on every purchase.
+It lets you earn up to 5% on select purchases.

 Redeeming Your Purchase Rewards